 - If you have any questions concerning your degree requirements or additional registration holds, schedule an appointment with your primary academic advisor prior to your visit with us.

 - Cancel your appointment beforehand if you are unable to make it.
-Any student who fails to notify us that he or she will miss an advising appointment will be rescheduled for a later date.
+Any student who fails to notify us that he or she will miss an advising appointment must reschedule for a later date.

 Graduation with Honors Designations

-A student who wishes to graduate with the transcript designation “with Highest Honors” must complete a Senior Thesis and 30 hours of Honors coursework.
+A student who wishes to graduate with the transcript designation “with Highest Honors” must complete an Honors Thesis and 30 hours of Honors coursework.
 Permission from the Honors College is required before beginning the Senior Thesis.
 Students must maintain a 3.25 cumulative grade point average both to remain in the Honors College and to graduate with either of these Honors designations.

-Students intending to graduate with either designation must file an “Intent to Graduate” form with the Honors College in the semester prior to the semester of graduation.
 Honors College designations are listed on the transcript and the diploma.
-These are in addition to other distinctions graduates may earn, such as Magna Cum Laude.
+These are in addition to other distinctions graduates may earn, such as Latin honors basedo n GPA.